component/directionality/Readme.md

 dir('Hello world'); // 'ltr'
 ```

-## Method
+## Methodology

-The decision is made based on the first character of the input string.
+The decision is made based on the first character of the input string,
+testing for a range of unicode characters that belong to rtl or ltr
+languages (see API to learn how to access the regular expressions).

 ## API